reddit/devvit/devvit-docs/versioned_docs/version-0.12/guides/launch/feature-guide.md

 Whether you’re prototyping an early version of your first Reddit game or launching a polished experience to a wide audience, you have an opportunity to be featured.
 Our mission is to help developers grow by connecting their work with the Reddit users that will love it.
 Featuring selections are curated by our team and refreshed regularly to spotlight innovation, polished play, and player engagement.

+Note that our top featuring slots are reserved for games that are of professional quality, as well as games that see exceptional engagement as they grow (CTR, dwell times, positive user engagement, retention).

+Once your game is part of the program, it will be rotated in and out of featuring slots to support curitorial diversity.

 ---

 ## How to get featured